Through-the-earth communications

 Through-the-Earth (TTE) signalling is a type of radio signalling used in mines and caves that uses low-frequency waves to penetrate dirt and rock, which are opaque to higher-frequency conventional radio signals.

-In mining, these lower-frequency signals can be relayed underground through various antennas, repeater or mesh configurations, but communication is restricted to line of sight to these antenna and repeaters systems.
+In mining, these lower-frequency signals can be relayed underground through various antennas, repeater or mesh configurations, but communication is restricted to line of sight to these antenna and repeater systems.

 Overview

 Radio communication within caves is problematic because rock is a conductor and therefore absorbs radio waves.
 Ordinary radios typically have a very short range within caves.
 Low frequency (LF) or very low frequency (VLF) radio with single-sideband modulation is more commonly used today.

 Through-the-Earth transmission can overcome these restrictions by using ultra-low frequency (300–3000 Hz) signals, which can travel through several hundred feet of rock strata.
 The antenna cable can be located on the surface only at a mine site, and provide signal coverage to the mine.
 The antenna may be placed in a "loop" formation around the perimeter of the mine site (or wherever coverage is needed) for systems using magnetic fields to carry signals.
 Systems that use electric fields as the signal carrier are not subject to this limitation.
 Transmissions propagate through rock strata which is used as the medium to carry the ultra-low-frequency signals.
 This is important in mining applications, particularly after any significant incident, such as fire or explosion, which would destroy much of the fixed communication infrastructure underground.

 If the terrain makes a loop surface antenna impractical to install, then the antenna can be installed underground or a non-magnetic field type carrier may be used.
 But because the signal travels through rock, the antenna does not need to run into all parts of the mine to achieve mine wide signal coverage, thus minimizing the risk of damage during an incident.